 This walk is part of River Ayr Way and takes you from A77 Ayr by-pass along to Oswald’s Bridge where you will see the Wallace Burns Cairn.
-You can either return via the same route or add an extra section along the banks of the River Ayr for a half mile.
+You can either return via the same route (4.5 miles in total) or add an extra section along the banks of the River Ayr (adds 1 mile extra).
 It is a lovely peaceful, countryside walk – you wouldn’t know you are so close to the Ayr by-pass.

 Buggy-friendly walk if follow route option 1 (see below)